GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+60.md

 **Mixture of Herbs and Incense**
 Theriac Level 10
 Potency: Weak
-This mixture help in soothing the spirit and relaxing the tense muscles of the body, it restores a Winded or Weary character to a non-fatiguing state.
+This mixture help in soothing the spirit and relaxing the tense muscles of the body, it restores a Winded character to a non-fatiguing state or a Weary character to a Winded state.
 *(Base 5, +1 Weak)*

 **Cataplasm of Feverfew and Sage**